rhit-netsos/netsec-public/docs/labs/lab2.md

 type you created in the corresponding phase.

 There are plenty of ways to do this, so I will leave it to you to design it.
-You can use multiprocessing, multithreading, or simply just have one loop generate both attack packets at the same time.
+You can use multiprocessing, multi-threading, or simply just have one loop generate both attack packets at the same time.
 But here is the gist:

   - Every time, we'd like to generate two packets, one to poison `hostA`'s